multiversx/mx-specs/network-interaction-sdk/sdk-wallet/keystores/encrypted_keystore.md

     print("Address", i, address.bech32())
 ```

-Changing the password of an exisint keystore:
+Changing the password of an existing keystore:

 ```
-provider = new UserWalletProvider() keystore = EncryptedKeystore.import_from_file(provider, "path/to/file.json", "password")
+provider = new UserWalletProvider() keystore = EncryptedKeystore.import_from_file(provider, "file.json", "password")
-keystore.export_to_file("path/to/file.json", "new_password", "erd")
+keystore.export_to_file("file.json", "new_password", "erd")
 ```